-2. SUMMARY OF REASONS
+SUMMARY OF REASONS

-2.1.
-As set out in more detail in the facts and matters described below, Mr Frensham was convicted of attempting to meet a child following sexual grooming.
-He committed this offence whilst he was an approved person.
+- 6. As set out in more detail in the facts and matters described below, Mr Frensham was convicted of attempting to meet a child following sexual grooming.
+He committed this offence whilst he was an approved person. - 7.

-- 2.2.
 Given the nature and circumstances of his offending, the Authority considers that Mr Frensham is not a fit and proper person to perform any function in relation to any regulated activity carried on by any authorised or exempt persons or exempt professional persons.
-This is because he lacks the necessary integrity and reputation. - 2.3.
-As a result of his lack of integrity and reputation, Mr Frensham poses a risk to consumers and to confidence in the financial system.
+This is because he lacks the necessary integrity and reputation. - 8.
+In reaching this decision, the Authority has had regard to all relevant matters, including: the seriousness of the offence and the surrounding circumstances; the relevance of the offence to Mr Frensham's role; his explanation and the passage of time; any evidence of rehabilitation; and the severity of the risk posed by Mr Frensham to consumers and to confidence in financial system.
 Therefore, it is appropriate, in order to advance the Authority's statutory objectives (which include protecting consumers and the integrity of the UK financial system), to withdraw his approval to perform senior management functions and to impose a prohibition order on him, as detailed above.

-3. DEFINITIONS
+DEFINITIONS

-3.1.
-The definitions below are used in this Notice:
+9. The definitions below are used in this Final Notice (and in the Annex):